 Interestingly, Cohen notes that the notion of selfhood advanced by liberal philosophers is often correctly critiqued as being abstract from embodied reality, she similarly notes that “the liberal self’s capacity for critical independence of thought and judgment, its commitments to self-actualization and reason, and its aspiration to cosmopolitanism are essential tools for identifying and pursuing the material and political conditions for self-fulfillment and more broadly for human flourishing.”

 If none of the above makes sense, a related argument is conveyed by the colloquialism: “Dance as if no one were watching.”
-People dance for a number of reasons, among them the fact that sometimes, it’s just what they want to do.
+People dance for a number of reasons, among them is the fact that, sometimes, it’s just what they want to do.
 This is an example of self-making.

 If you are free to self-realize, be it to dance, drink, think, feel, you are more likely to flourish as a human.

-If you perceive that someone is watching, there is every likelihood that you will alter your dancing style.
-Invariably it will be to conform to whatever you believe to be mainstream.
+If you perceive that someone is watching, there is every likelihood that you will alter your dancing style or that you will refrain from dancing entirely.
+Invariably this decision will be to conform to whatever you believe to be mainstream.
 Assuming you have sufficient independent thought to conceive of fringe dance moves (which is far from given), there is little chance that you will risk to attempt them.

 No individual who is ‘dancing under surveillance’ can be said to be self-making in the fullest sense of the term and therefore extreme surveillance is at odds with ultimate human flourishing.